idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

 #### VTB-MSFR

 The Molten Salt Fast Reactor ([MSFR](msfr/index.md)) example adopts a two-level MultiApps structure with Griffin as the parent app and Pronghorn as the child app.
 The parent app governs neutronics simulation, providing power distribution to the child app.
 The child app handles fluid dynamics simulation of molten salt fuels, providing temperature information as feedback to the parent app.
-MSFR is a special class of reactors as the molten salt is both fuel and coolant.
-As the molten salt flows out of the core region to transfer heat, the delayed neutron information is also calculated to transferred back to Griffin.
+Molten Salt Reactors are a special class of reactors as the molten salt is both fuel and coolant.
+As the molten salt flows out of the core region to transfer heat, the delayed neutron precursors concentrations are also calculated and transferred back to Griffin.

 #### VTB-HTGR